ebonilla/gp-kitchen-sinks/README.md

 ## Author ##
 [Edwin V. Bonilla](http://ebonilla.github.io/)

+## Requirements ##
+The only additional package that needs to be installed is [nlopt-2.4.2](http://ab-initio.mit.edu/wiki/index.php/NLopt).

+## Installation ##
+The package is written in Matlab and work as is.
+However, to use the mex version of some files please execute install.m

+## Usage ##
+1. To set-up the path you need to execute `setPathEUGP.m`
+2. See `mteugpExample.m` for an example

+## License ##
+Apache 2.0

 ## References ##
 [1] E. V. Bonilla and D. Steinberg and A. Reid. _Extended and Unscented Kitchen Sinks_.
 ICML (2016).
 See [Paper](http://ebonilla.github.io/papers/bonilla-et-al-icml-2016.pdf) and